 If you do not return an item in spite of the overdue notices, you will have to replace it.
 An invoice will be sent to you, with a 10 € billing charge added to the invoice.
 This will take place 49 days after the due date.
 After the invoice has been sent, the material can no longer be returned and you will not be refunded for the material even if you return it.

 You can pay the fees for lost or damaged items at any Lastu library.
-The replacement fee is the same as the purchase price paid by the library.
+The replacement fee is the same as the purchase price that has been paid by the library.
 If you lose something attached to the material you have borrowed, there is a fee for this attached item.
 The library will not refund the replacement fees you have paid even if you should later return the material.

 You may also replace a lost or damaged item by purchasing the same title for the library.
 However, because of copyright issues, films cannot be replaced in this way, in either DVD or Blu-ray format.